johnstonjs/unifios-utils/README.md

 - UniFi Dream Machine Pro (UDM-Pro)
 - UniFi Cloud Key Gen2 Plus (UCK-G2-Plus)

+Persistence on UDM-Pro was confirmed on 22 Mar 2023 upgrading from 2.4.27 to 2.5.17.
+It took nearly 10 minutes before the unifios-utils *systemd* service executed, likely due to the startup times for UDM-Pro web services.

 ## Warning / Feedback

 These scripts are provided without any warranty.
 Use at your own risk.